nominori-dev/nominori-dev/README.md

-## 🧠 What do I know or what am I learning
+## :sunglasses: What do I know or what am I learning
 ### 📚 Languages and Frameworks
 - HTML5
 - CSS3